Spells

 Skill Required: Spellcraft

-Feat Required: Scribe Scroll (Free to Wizards & Clerics)
+Feat Required: Scribe Scroll (Free to Wizards, Druids & Clerics), or Scribe Gem (Free to Sorcerers)

-Cost: 30gp x Spell Level x Effective Level* (+ Material Components + Feat Adjustment** + Masterwork Cost***)
+Cost: 30gp x (Spell Level + 2*Feat Adjustment) x Effective Level* + Material Components** + Masterwork Cost***

-Spellcraft Check: DC 15 + Spell Level + Effective Level + Feat Adjustment** - Masterwork Bonus***
+Spellcraft Check to Create: DC 15 + Spell Level + Effective Level + 3*Feat Adjustment** - Masterwork Bonus***

 Time Required: 1 Hour per 100gp cost of scroll, minimum of 1 hour.
 The caster is limited to writing 8 hours per day.